Rewards for Support

 But they did not recognize what these travellers were.
 They judged them for their dusty clothing and hair that needed to be combed.
 They did not wear the religious garments of the usual Torah teachers, they did not carry imposing–looking scrolls, they did not come with letters of recommendation.

-A lot of people have said that Jesus never said that He was God, but they are so wrong, wrong, wrong.
+A lot of people have said that Jesus never said that He was God, but they are so wrong.
 He said it many times, and this was one of those times.
 First He rebuked the Pharisees for their lack of compassion and generosity, pointing out that when David was running for his life, the priest at Nob gave him and his men the showbread from the day before, which wasn't lawful for anyone outside of the priesthood to eat.
 He also pointed out that priests profane the Sabbath by working on that day in the service of the Temple, and then He said that one greater than the Temple was standing before them.
 Who could possibly be greater than the Temple?
 Only God Himself.

 Since the priests who serve the Temple are blameless before God for serving the Temple, these Pharisees would have been blameless before God if they had served Yeshua and His disciples a meal on that day.
 And their lives would have been blessed for it!